tylemonsanderson/data-science-ai-python-course/README.md

 - [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/)
 - [Seaborn Built-in Datasets](https://seaborn.pydata.org/generated/seaborn.load_dataset.html)

-## Course Validation

-This course has been designed to optimally prepare students for advanced data science notebooks by:

-- ✅ **Analyzing actual ML notebooks** to identify required concepts
-- ✅ **Progressive skill building** from basics to advanced topics
-- ✅ **Hands-on practice** with realistic data science scenarios
-- ✅ **Comprehensive coverage** of essential Python and data science tools
-- ✅ **Practical examples** that mirror real-world usage patterns

-Students completing this course will have the foundational knowledge needed to understand and work with machine learning algorithms, linear regression, decision trees, and neural networks as implemented in Python.

----

-## 🚀 Ready to Start Your Data Science Journey?

-The difference between dreaming about data science and actually doing it is often just one good course.
-One that teaches you not just what to type, but why you're typing it.
-One that prepares you for real work, not just artificial exercises.

-**This course is that bridge between where you are now and where you want to be.**

 ### **Take the Next Step**

 ⭐ **Star this repo** if you find it helpful